netzerohero/picocomputer-ehbasic/README.md

 # Initial plotting enhancements for the RP6502 Picocomputer's EhBASIC

-Plotting-enhancements work with the 12&13-Jan-2024 EhBASIC+save/load in the master picocomputer repo (rev: 8583e72).
+Working plotting-enhancements coupled with the 12&13-Jan-2024 EhBASIC+save/load mods from the master picocomputer EhBASIC repo.

 Four new commands are available using EhBasic's "CALL" keyword.
 CALL addresses supplied are from the mapfile.
 Plotting command is callable from EhBASIC.

 Two plotting screen dimensions are supported.

 The commands are: